 - Make washrooms accessible, barrier-free, family-friendly

-- Consolidate the office and boardroom
+- Consolidate the office and boardroom for operational efficiency

 - Small warming kitchen to service museum programs and facility rentals